FAQ

 Do I need a GitHub account to use essesseff?

 It depends.
-If your account is intended to be "Read-Only", then no. Otherwise, yes, essesseff requires a GitHub account.
+If your account is intended to be a "Read-Only" essesseff user account only, then no you do not need a GitHub account.
+Otherwise, yes, essesseff requires a GitHub account.

-You'll need to link your GitHub account to your essesseff account, and you'll need a GitHub organization to create apps.
+You'll need to link your GitHub account to your essesseff account (from your essesseff personal account settings page), and you'll need a GitHub organization to create apps.

 essesseff uses GitHub for source code management, GitHub Actions for builds, and GitHub Container Registry (GHCR) for storing container images.